Sibelius 7.5 for Education

 Sophisticated enough to meet the demands of the world’s top professional composers, arrangers, and publishers, yet simple enough for elementary or primary students, Sibelius is the superior choice for learning and teaching music notation, composition, and music theory.

 With special pricing, flexible licensing for institutions, and built-in classroom management features, Sibelius is the ideal solution for your classroom or lab.
-Teachers and students can purchase Sibelius 7 for only $295 USMSRP.
-The student version includes four years of complimentary upgrades, so students can stay up to date throughout their studies.
+Teachers and students can purchase Sibelius 7.5 for only $295 USMSRP.

 More classroom features